Toyota Fortuner: Malaysia

 The Toyota Fortuner was launched in Malaysia in August 2005 with two grade models: the 2.5 G and the 2.7 V.

 In August 2008, the first facelift for the Toyota Fortuner was made available in Malaysia with four grade models: 2.5 G, 2.5 G TRD Sportivo, 2.7 V and 2.7 V TRD Sportivo.

 In October 2011, the second facelift for the Toyota Fortuner was made available in Malaysia again with four grade models: 2.5 G, 2.5 G TRD Sportivo, 2.7 V and 2.7 V TRD Sportivo.

 In October 2013, the Fortuner underwent a minor update.
 Changes included different colour for the wheels and black upholstery.
 Grade levels remained the same as the previous model.
 ISOFIX became standard across the range.

 In February 2015, another minor update occurred.
 Changes included smoked head and tail lamps, bumper-mounted LED DRLs, different TRD Sportivo decals.

 The 2.7 V and 2.7 V TRD Sportivo carried a 2.7-litre petrol engine.
 It was available only in 4-speed automatic transmission with ECT.
 The 2.5 G and 2.5 G TRD Sportivo had a 2.5-litre diesel engine.
 At the outset, available with a 5-speed manual transmission only, but for the 2009 model year facelift it was replaced by a 4-speed automatic.
 In August 2012, together with the Hilux, the engine received a variable nozzle intercooled turbocharger.

 Pakistan

-The Fortuner was launched in Pakistan in February 2013.
+The Fortuner was launched in Pakistan in 2009 but later started to be locally manufactured in February 2013.
 Initially offered in two variants, Fortuner 2.7 VVT-i and TRD Sportivo, all with the 2.7-litre 2TR-FE engine.